emuacat/paper-gene-extraction/README.md

 Downloads the body text of a publication using the Europe PMC API.
 Converts a given PMID or PMCID to the corresponding full-text XML, then parses and returns the main article body (excluding references, abstracts, etc.).

 ### `gene_extractor.py`
 Uses regular expressions and context patterns to identify gene mentions.
-Recognizes both explicitly tagged genes (e.g., `TP53 (HGNC:11998)`) and contextual mentions (e.g., "mutation in NPHS2").
+Recognizes both explicitly tagged genes (e.g., `COL4A3 (HGNC:2204)`) and contextual mentions (e.g., "HERC2").
 Records gene symbols and mention positions.

 ### `gene_metadata.py`
 Retrieves gene information via HGNC, Ensembl, and NCBI APIs.
 Gathers: